hipe/tmx/brazen/doc/issues/089-thoughts-on-the-autonomous-component-system-experiment.md

 this naming convention with the nested double underscores is the "generated form" desribed in (4).

-`via` modifiers are an assertion of shape with an expression of
+a `via` modifier is an assertion of shape with an expression of intent.
+(but we don't mean "intent" in the [#083] sense, just the non-technial sense.)

-intent: it allows us to implement a variety of ways that the input can be created from a variety of shapes of input, and then specify at construction time which way is supposed to be used; rather than a more loosey-goosey process of type inferrence, that might lead to unintended success or encourage poorly thought out design.
+the `via` modifier allows us to implement a variety of ways that the input can be created from a variety of shapes of input, and then specify at construction time which way is supposed to be used. it is an explicit way to declare what the shape is of the argument you are passing, lest we be tempted to fall back on a loosey-goosey process of type inferrence, that might lead to unintended success or encourage wishy-washy or implicit intefaces.

 the result semantics of this form are (and must be) exactly as in (6), ergo this form cannot be used for components that are validly false-ish.